 Ana’s research interests lie at the interface of ecology, biogeography and global change biology.
 More specifically, she is interested in understanding the long-term dynamics of species and ecosystems in response to environmental changes.

-Ana is currently a DPhil student and Clarendon Scholar in the Oxford Long-term Ecology Lab and Biodiversity Institute, at the University of Oxford.
+Ana was a DPhil student and Clarendon Scholar in the Oxford Long-term Ecology Lab and Biodiversity Institute, at the University of Oxford.
 She received her BSc (Hons) in Ecology from the University of Zagreb in 2008 and MSc in Biodiversity, Conservation and Management (Distinction) from the University of Oxford in 2009.
 Her honours project focused on the usage pattern of Croatian wildlife passages (“green bridges”) by large mammals.
 The MSc thesis developed a framework for incorporating long-term ecological resilience, as informed by the palaeoecological records, into conservation planning with the Caledonian forest in Scotland as a case study.
 In 2010, Ana worked as a research assistant in the Wilson Conservation Ecology Lab at the University of Queensland on projects relating to climate change adaptation and invasive species management.

 - Traill L.W., Perhans K., Lovelock C.E., Prohaska A., Rhodes J. and K.A.
 Wilson (2011) Managing for global change: Wetland transitions under sea level rise and outcomes for threatened species.
 Diversity and Distributions, 17: 1225–1233.